Akella17/Handwriting_Synthesis/readme.md

-# Handwriting generation!
+# Handwriting Tasks!

-Handwriting generation problem involves 2 sequences: a sequence of text (input) and a sequence of points related to the position of a pen (output).
+This problem involves 2 sequences: a sequence of text (input) and a sequence of points related to the position of a pen (output).
 This is an implementation of the paper by [Generating Sequences With Recurrent Neural Networks](https://arxiv.org/pdf/1308.0850.pdf) by Alex Graves.

 ### Dataset Description: